 Although tear ducts can be blocked at any age, babies are most vulnerable.
 Blocked tear ducts may affect one or both eyes of one out of 20 newborns.
-However, they often open on their own in most babies during infancy (1).
+Blockage of tear ducts leads to a condition called epiphora – excessive watering of the eye.
+However, the blocked tear ducts often open on their own in most babies during infancy (1).

 Read this post to learn more about the causes, signs, symptoms, complications, diagnosis, and treatment for blocked tear duct in babies.

 Causes Of Blocked Tear Duct In Babies

 Babies may have blocked tear duct due to various reasons, including (2):

 - The failure of the tissue at the last section of the tear duct to open i.e., persistence of a membrane which normally disappears at birth – this is the reason why epiphora is commoner in premature babies as compared to full term babies.

 - Nasal bone abnormalities that may cause pressure on the tear duct or compress it

 - Inadequately developed or closed opening of the duct near the eye

 - Injury of bones or tissues around the tear duct

 Signs And Symptoms Of Blocked Tear Duct In Babies